Shalimar Spice Garden

 Children are welcome at the Shalimar Spice Garden.
 Children may be accommodated in their parent’s bedroom for an extra charge.
 Only one additional child per room is permitted.
 A babysitting service is available upon request.

-Services at the resort include money changing, medium sized unheated pool, Internet and WiFi in designated areas, a small conference hall, spice garden, shop selling jewelry, clothes and artifacts, spa with two treatment rooms, offering all traditional Ayurvedic treatments and massage, a cozy sitting area with a log fire and a TV room with board games.
+Services at the resort include money changing, medium sized unheated pool, Internet and WiFi in designated areas, a small conference hall, spice garden, shop selling jewelry, clothes and artifacts, spa with two treatment rooms, offering all traditional Ayurvedic treatments and massage, a cosy sitting area with a log fire and a TV room with board games.

 Activities in the local area include excursions to the nearby Periyar National Park which is home to tigers, Indian elephants, gaur, Bison, sambar (horse deer), barking deer, mouse deer, Dholes (Indian wild dogs), mongoose, foxes and leopards.
 You can also go trekking and walking with a guide in the surrounding spice plantations, visits to a tea factory, bamboo rafting, night walks and visit to tribal villages.